Yuval911/BouncingGame/README.md

 Understanding the code of this game is easy, even for new programmers.

-I Hope you will find this repository valueable for you.
+I Hope you will find this repository valuable for you.